top of page

 “What College Didn’t Teach Me About Sustainable Architecture and How I’m Catching Up”

-As a student we often realize as semesters pass, something is missing: we were learning to draw walls and calculate loads, but not how to respond to the world’s biggest challenge: the climate crisis.
+As students, we often realize, as semesters pass, that something is missing.
+We learn to draw walls and calculate loads.
+Yet, we are not taught how to respond to the world’s biggest challenge: the climate crisis.

-While the world is shifting toward sustainable, climate-resilient architecture, most of us are stuck in outdated systems.
-The truth is: Sustainable architecture is not a trend, it's the future.
-And if we want to thrive as architects, we need to bridge this gap ourselves.
+While the world shifts toward sustainable, climate-resilient architecture, many of us remain stuck in outdated systems.
+The truth is: Sustainable architecture is not a trend; it's the future.
+If we want to thrive as architects, we need to bridge this gap ourselves.

 1. Get Curious About the Gap